RETURN TO HOME PAGE

 4. Demiurge is like the Judeo-Christian God in the sense of being a rational creator who acts out of love.
 Unlike in that it's not absolute, not the best, changeable, does not create ex nihilo.

-1. Two views of God; The Good, immutable, impersonal, and the Demiurge, changing agent who brings the world into being.
+1. Two views of God; The Good, immutable, impersonal, and the Demiurge, changing agent who brings the world into being (not necessarily in time).

 2. Two ways of looking at the world; poor imitation (negative), mirror